SWC-Advanced-Microscopy/BakingTray/readme.md

 ### Current features
-Whilst this software is under development, it has been thoroughly stress-tested and is capable of generating production-quality data.
+This software has been thoroughly stress-tested and is capable of generating production-quality data.
-Its current feature set is as follows:
+The current feature set is as follows:

-* Easy sample set up: no need for the user to calculate the number of tiles.
+* Easy sample set up: take a fast preview image of the sample then draw a box around the area to be imaged.
-* Fast "preview" image allows the block face to be rapidly imaged to aid set up.
 * Acquisition of up to four channels.
+* Supports both resonant and linear scanning.
 * Real-time assembly of a downsampled image during scanning (all optical planes and channels) for quick visualisation.
 * Graceful acquisition abort (either immediately or at the end of the current section).
 * Pause the acquisition.